 Route 66 and budget might not be two words that seem like they belong together, but actually I think that they should.
 We had a great time driving Route 66 on a budget and wanted to share some of our tips for doing so.

-From the UK, self drive tours can be around £1500 – £2500 and escorted trips from can run to about £3000 per person for the full trip and lasts around 2 – 3 weeks.
+From the UK, self drive tours can be around £1,500 – £2,500 and higher end escorted trips can run to about £3,000 per person for the full trip and lasts around 2-3 weeks.

-(For us being a family of 4 it was cheaper to do it independently!)
+(For us, being a family of 4, it was cheaper to do the trip independently – see below for our breakdown of costs in £)

-If you do the trip on your own – getting your own flights and car hire and staying at the cheapest motels you can do the trip as cheap as you want and splurge where you want to.
+If you do the trip on your own – getting your own flights, car hire and staying at the cheapest motels you can do the trip as cheap as you want and splurge where you want to.

-Self drive tours can be found via Virgin Holidays here (as recommended by my Father in Law!)
+Self drive tours can be found via Virgin Holidays (hopefully coming back soon, they were removed in 2020) and come highly recommended by my Father in Law!

-If you want someone else to do the driving, escorted holidays could be for you.
-See here for one option.
+If you want someone else to do the driving, an escorted route 66 trip could be for you.

 Pin for later!